OCR System

 | OCR wrapper | FastAPI OCR service behind configurable endpoint | Keeps app code environment-configured rather than hardwired. |

-| Model serving | vLLM-backed GPU profile for OCR-VL where configured | GPU profile co-locates OCR with embedding and reranker on a T4-class or 24 GB GPU profile. |
+| Model serving | vLLM-backed GPU profile for OCR-VL where configured | GPU profile co-locates OCR with embedding and reranker on an A30 24 GB GPU profile. |

 | Storage | Huawei OBS / S3-compatible seam | Raw files and processed artifacts live in object storage. |